haroldcarr/auth-adt/README.md

 In their paper "Authenticated Data Structures, Generically"[1], A. Miller et al. present a generic method to program authenticated operations over any data structure.
-They define a well-typed functional programming language (lambda-auth) whose programs result in code that is secure under the standard cryptographic assumption of collision-resistant hash functions.
+They define a well-typed functional programming language, called lambda-auth, whose programs result in code that is secure under the standard cryptographic assumption of collision-resistant hash functions.

-We present an implementation in Haskell of the lambda-auth PL.
+We present an implementation in Haskell of the lambda-auth programming language.
 In this model of computation, the prover holds the full ADS of type `Auth T`, which consist of pairs <h<sub>i</sub>, v<sub>i</sub>> where v<sub>i</sub> is any value of type `T` and h<sub>i</sub> is its digest, i.e. the hash of the shallow projection of `v`.
-The verifier only keeps the digest `h` of the Authenticated Data Structure.
+The verifier only keeps the digest `h` of the authenticated data structure.

 An example (more in ExampleAuth.hs):
 ```haskell